Before trilogy: Reception

-Critical and public response
+Critical response

 Before Sunrise received high critical praise at the time of its release.
-The review aggregation website Rotten Tomatoes reported that 100% of critics have given the film a positive review based on 43 reviews, with an average rating of 8.32/10.
+The review aggregation website Rotten Tomatoes reported that 100% of critics have given the film a positive review based on 50 reviews, with an average rating of 8.4/10.
 The site's critics consensus reads, "Thought-provoking and beautifully filmed, Before Sunrise is an intelligent, unabashedly romantic look at modern love, led by marvelously natural performances from Ethan Hawke and Julie Delpy."
-On Metacritic, the film has a weighted average score of 77 out of 100 based on 18 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.
+On Metacritic, the film has a weighted average score of 78 out of 100 based on 18 critics, indicating "generally favorable reviews".

 Film critic Roger Ebert gave Before Sunrise three out of four stars and described Julie Delpy as "ravishingly beautiful and, more important, warm and matter-of-fact, speaking English so well the screenplay has to explain it (she spent some time in the States)".
 In her review for The New York Times, Janet Maslin wrote, "Before Sunrise is as uneven as any marathon conversation might be, combining colorful, disarming insights with periodic lulls.
 The film maker clearly wants things this way, with both these young characters trying on ideas and attitudes as if they were new clothes".
 Hal Hinson, in his review for The Washington Post wrote, "Before Sunrise is not a big movie, or one with big ideas, but it is a cut above the banal twentysomething love stories you usually see at the movies.
 This one, at least, treats young people as real people".

 Before Sunset received widespread acclaim from critics.
-On Rotten Tomatoes it hold an approval rating of 95% based on 174 reviews, with an average rating of 8.31/10.
+On Rotten Tomatoes it hold an approval rating of 94% based on 180 reviews, with an average rating of 8.3/10.
 The site's critics consensus reads, "Filled with engaging dialogue, Before Sunset is a witty, poignant romance, with natural chemistry between Hawke and Delpy."
-On Metacritic, the film has a weighted average score of 90 out of 100 based on 39 reviews from mainstream publications, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 91 out of 100 based on 39 reviews from mainstream publications, indicating "universal acclaim".
 The film appeared on 28 critics' top 10 lists of the best films of 2004, and took the 27th spot on Metacritic's list of The Best-Reviewed Movies of the Decade (2000–09).